 - Imperial China Scholarship Council Scholarships (Round 2)

-- Department Skempton Scholarships (Rounds 2-4)- We have a number of Skempton Scholarships which cover Home tuition fees for up to 3 years, and maintenance at the UKRI London rate for 3.5 years.
+- Department Skempton Scholarships (Rounds 2-4)- We have a number of Skempton Scholarships which cover Home tuition fees for up to 3 years, and maintenance at the UKRI London rate (£20,622 for 23_24) for 3.5 years.
 These scholarships are open to all applicants and could provide partial funding for overseas students.
 Skempton scholarships can be offered on a part-time basis, and include provision for sickness, maternity and paternity pay.

 - Department EPSRC Scholarship (Rounds 2-4)- We have one scholarship funded by the Engineering and Physical Sciences Research Council (EPSRC).
-These scholarships are open to Home students only and cover Home tuition fees and maintenance at the UKRI London rate for 3.5.
+These scholarships are open to Home students only and cover Home tuition fees and maintenance at the UKRI London rate (£20,622 for 23_24) for 3.5.
 To be eligible as a Home student, candidates must meet the UKRI criteria

 - Department Dixon Scholarships (Rounds 2-4)- We have a number of Dixon Scholarships which cover Home tuition fees for 3 years.
 These scholarships are open to all applicants and could provide partial funding for overseas students.
 Dixon scholarships can be offered on a part-time basis.

 - Shawki Saad PhD Scholarship (Round 3)- The Shawki Saad PhD Scholarship is a fully funded programme to support students ordinarily resident in Sub-Saharan Africa.
 The programme is funded by a generous endowed gift from the late Professor Shawki Saad, with one scholarship awarded each year between 2023-2026.
-The programme will fully cover the cost of overseas tuition fees for 3 years, maintenance at the UKRI London rate for 3.5 years and travel costs (flight and visa) for the successful applicant.
+The programme will fully cover the cost of overseas tuition fees for 3 years, maintenance at the UKRI London rate (£20,622 for 23_24) for 3.5 years and travel costs (flight and visa) for the successful applicant.
 You can read more about this scholarship at the following link - Imperial launches new scholarship for sub-Saharan Africa PhD students.
 Projects must have a direct relevance to challenges in Sub–Saharan Africa.

 - Find a PhD supervisor.
 Visit the research and academic staff pages of our website to help identify topics of interest and potential supervisors.
 Contact your preferred supervisor(s) directly, to discuss potential projects and funding options.

-- Submit your PhD application for admission through the Registry online admissions systems by the deadlines listed below for each scholarship round.
+- Submit your PhD application for admission through the Registry online admissions systems by the deadlines listed above for each scholarship round.
 More information on the application process can be found here.
 Online applications should only be submitted after a potential academic supervisor has expressed sufficient interest in your application.

 - Applicants must also be nominated for funding by their potential PhD supervisors and funding decisions are made by the PhD Awards Panel.